"Sawbones" is commonly recognized slang for a surgeon

 copper, "cuts and scratches" for matches, "early hours" for

 flowers, "satin and silk" for milk.
-Hundreds of such
+The many dozens or even

-expressions imply semantic linkage between the two terms:
+hundreds of such expressions imply semantic linkage between

 The second person inquired after, "ole clo," is